Showing up in Google Maps but no calls

 3) Flat, generic business description

 Most descriptions read like filler.
 They say nothing specific.
 That creates hesitation.
-A good description does one job: confirm the match.
+A good description confirms the match immediately.

 Match means: the service, the type of customer, and the outcome.